jolie/docs/containerization/README.md

 At the present, we only investigated the integration with [Docker](https://www.docker.com/).
 In particular, we investigated the integration with Docker following two different approaches:

-* Deploying a Jolie microservice as a Docker container.
+* **Deploying a Jolie microservice as a Docker container**.
-* Using Jolie as orchestration language for controlling Docker.
+* **Using Jolie as orchestration language for controlling Docker**.
 To this end we developed a Jolie wrapper for the Docker API which is called _Jocker_.
 Thanks to Jocker it is possible to call the Docker APIs using sodep protocol.